JumboCode Website Redesign

 An application flow with clear roles and timelines to simplify applying and drive a 35% increase in student applications.

-Users wanted clarity on what JumboCode actually does
+Users wanted to understand what JumboCode did

 We spoke with students, nonprofit clients, and club members to understand what information was missing and what would have helped them when they first discovered the club.
 Later, we validated our near-final designs through informal usability tests, pulling key quotes and insights.